meshtastic/protobufs/docs/docs.md

 64-127 Registered 3rd party apps, send in a pull request that adds a new entry to portnums.proto to register your application
-256-511 Use one of these portnums for your private applications that you don&#39;t want to register publically 1024-66559 Are reserved for use by IP tunneling (see FIXME for more information)
+256-511 Use one of these portnums for your private applications that you don&#39;t want to register publically

 All other values are reserved.